dev-bootcamp-2019/final-project-hochbruj/README.md

 # Dora - Decentralized Quora on Ethereum

-Dora works similar to Quora or Stackoverflow.
+Dora is a platform similar to Quora or Stackoverflow, except the best answers get you paid.

-Every user can post questions which can be answered by other users.
-When a question is posted a reward for the best answer is locked in a smart contract.
-The creator of the question also needs to pay a deposit.
-After a certain time frame the user who asked the question can pick the best answer, the deposit is returned then.
-Afer that the creator of the best answer can then claim the reward.

 ## User Stories

 Like Quora, this platform brings 2 types of users together:
 (1) askers of questions and
-(2) posters of answers.
+(2) responders to questions.

 As an asker, I want to crowdsource answers to a question I ask, so that I get help from others with problems I can't solve myself.

 As an asker, I want to incentivise others (with a reward in Ether) to provide the best answer, so that I get more quality answers, and quicker.

-As an asker, I need to be able to pay a (refundable) deposit in Ether, so that I myself am incentivised to actually pick the best answer when the time for answer submissions has expired.
+As an asker, I need to be able to pay a (refundable) deposit in Ether (currently set to 10% of reward), so that I myself am incentivised to actually pick the best answer when the time for answer submissions has expired (currently set to 3 days).
 When I chose the best answer, the deposit is transferred back to my account.
 If nobody answered my question, I can withdraw the deposit and reward from the contract.

-As a poster, I want to be able to post an answer so that I have the chance to get the reward if my answer is chosen as 'best answer'.
+As a responder, I want to be able to post an answer so that I have the chance to get the reward if my answer is chosen as 'best answer'.

-As a poster, I want to withdraw the reward from the account if my answer is chosen as 'besst answer', so that I am paid.
+As a responder, I want to withdraw the reward from the account if my answer is chosen as 'besst answer', so that I am paid.

 ## Clone git repo
 ```